muthulakshmi309/muthulakshmi309/README.md

 I'm a web developer with 4+ years of experience.
 My area of expertise is front-end web development.

 🔭 Currently working on
 - Angular
 - React
 - Typescript
 - Bootstrap
-    - SCSS
+- CSS/SCSS/SASS

 🌱 Learning Node.js, Redux, RxJS to improve my skillset for Full stack web development.